-Currently, the Company has 10 directors on its Board.
-In accordance with the Company's Bylaws, which provide that no person shall be eligible to serve as a director of the Company after the annual meeting of stockholders following their seventy-fifth birthday, Thomas P. Hill, Jr. will not stand for re-election at the Company's 2024 Annual Meeting of Stockholders.
-We would like to recognize Mr. Hill for his extraordinary service to the Company and its stockholders and extend our gratitude and appreciation for Mr. Hill's leadership, wisdom, sound judgment, and significant contributions.
+We would like to recognize Paul L. Maddock, Jr. for his extraordinary service to the Company and its stockholders and extend our gratitude and appreciation for Mr. Maddock's leadership, wisdom, sound judgment, and significant contributions.
+In accordance with the Company's Bylaws, which provide that no person shall be eligible to serve as a director of the Company after the annual meeting of stockholders following their seventy-fifth birthday, Mr. Maddock will not stand for re-election at the Company's 2025 Annual Meeting of Stockholders.